 Here is our list of 13 interesting facts about Lesotho

 - Lesotho is ruled by a constitutional monarchy and is one of the 3 remaining kingdoms in Africa (the others are Morocco and Swaziland).
 King Letsi III is the reigning king of Lesotho since 1990.

 - Not many countries can say that their traditional dress is a blanket.
-The Basotho blanket is a very common sight in Lesotho, often with colourful patterns.
+The Basotho blanket is a very common sight in the kingdom of Lesotho, often with colourful patterns.
 The blanket is not only used to protect the Basotho against the cold, but is also worn as a status symbol and cultural identification.
 Almost entirely made of wool, they protect very well against the harsh cold winter.
 Another typical feature is the woollen balaclava (which only leaves their eyes free) and the gumboots.